2bndy5/rmskin-action/README.rst

 This action's *rmskin-builder.py* is now also available as a Python executable script via PyPI.
 However, it is important that your Python installation's *Scripts* folder is found in your Operating System's environment variable ``PATH``.
-If you're using a Python virtual envirnment, then the *Scripts* folder does not need to be in your Operating System's environment variable ``PATH``.
+If you're using a Python virtual environment, then the *Scripts* folder does not need to be in your Operating System's environment variable ``PATH``.